tonytvo/blog-generator/content/blog/calgary-communities-research/index.md

 - With stunning mountain views and an outdoor lifestyle, Cochrane is growing rapidly.
 Its proximity to Calgary and a strong sense of community make it appealing to families.
 Rental properties here are in demand, particularly from commuters working in Calgary.

+- Rental demand is strong due to population growth and proximity to major employment centers like the airport and CrossIron Mills.

 - **Strategy:** Buy-and-hold or vacation rentals
   - **Why:** Cochrane is ideal for buy-and-hold investments due to its proximity to Calgary and appeal as a recreational destination.
 Investors can also explore vacation rentals for tourists.